 About Shooting Fish

-Shooting Fish are a professional new-writing theatre company based in Lincoln, jointly run by Artistic Directors Darren Bolton and Emily Bignell.
+Shooting Fish are a professional new-writing theatre company with bases in Lincoln and Bristol.
 Originally founded by writer/director Darren Bolton in 2002 the company began in his home town of Immingham, North East Lincolnshire and was formerly incorporated in 2005.
 From the first production, Rat Race, to the development of experimental new work, such as Laminated, the company are committed to exploring the boundaries of creative practices; challenging and developing skills and relationships, working across disciplines and developing interesting and engaging new writing theatre production.
 For more information on productions see here.

 One of the core ethos’ of the company is the production of new writing for and with communities, often working in areas of high deprivation, where there is little or no arts activity.
 We are dedicated to and passionate about using theatre for social benefit; as an educational tool, to build community cohesion, for the development of life skills, for enjoyment and well being, and to enable communities to have a platform to explore and voice issues of importance.
 For more information about our community engagement please see here.